-There are obstacles to converting certain longer term securities and transactions to a new benchmark and the effectiveness of one alternative reference rate versus multiple alternative reference rates in new or existing financial instruments and products has not been determined.
-In addition, it is expected that market participants will amend financial instruments referencing LIBOR to include fallback provisions and other measures that contemplate the discontinuation of LIBOR or other similar market disruption events, but neither the effect of the transition process nor the viability of such measures is known.
-As market participants transition away from LIBOR, LIBOR's usefulness may deteriorate, which could occur prior to the end of 2021.
+As market participants transition away from LIBOR, LIBOR's usefulness may deteriorate.
 The transition process may lead to increased volatility and illiquidity in markets that currently rely on LIBOR to determine interest rates.
 LIBOR's deterioration may adversely affect the liquidity and/or market value of securities that use LIBOR as a benchmark interest rate, including securities and other financial instruments held by the fund.
-Further, the utilization of an alternative reference rate, or the transition process to an alternative reference rate, may adversely affect the Fund's performance.
+Further, the utilization of an alternative reference rate, or the transition process to an alternative reference rate, may adversely affect the fund's performance.